smattymatty/mathew-storm-site/philo_content/book/Chapter 1 - The Arrival.md

 Daedalus's stylus stopped mid-scratch.
 "What do you mean?"

 "To end up here.
 In this tower, building cages instead of cathedrals."
 Sisyphus leaned back, the stool groaning beneath him.
 "Men like us don't fall from grace by stumbling.
-We make choices that shatter us like—"
+We make choices that shatter us like-"

 "The question," Daedalus interrupted, his voice sharp as a blade drawn from its sheath, "is what you did."
-The stylus in his fingers went perfectly still—too still.
+The stylus in his fingers went perfectly still - too still.
 "What manner of crime earns a king eternal servitude to Minos?"

-The deflection was skillful, Sisyphus had to admit.
-But the evasion itself revealed more than any confession might have.
-He recognized the maneuver from his own days as king—when pressed about guilt, redirect to someone else's shame.
-He'd seen this pattern in every guilty man across millennia.
-But where others might judge, Sisyphus felt only compassion.
-Whatever weight Daedalus carried had already crushed him; adding more would be cruelty.

 "You want honesty?"
 Sisyphus asked, rolling his shoulders until the joints cracked.
-"I cheated death.
-Twice."
-He watched Daedalus's reaction carefully.
-"Chained Thanatos himself when he came for me, kept death from taking anyone in the world until the gods forced my hand.
-Then, when I finally died, I tricked Persephone into letting me return to the living."

-Daedalus had gone very still, his stylus hovering mid-stroke.

-"I thought I was more clever than fate itself," Sisyphus continued, his voice carrying the weight of countless years.
-"Spent decades as a living man who should have been dead, until the gods finally dragged me to Tartarus.
-My punishment was simple—push a boulder up a mountain for eternity, watch it roll back down, push it up again."
-He spread his scarred hands, palms up.
-"At least it was honest work."
+"I angered the gods.
+Badly enough that Tartarus seemed merciful compared to what they could have done."

+Daedalus's stylus stopped mid-stroke.
+"Which gods?"

+"The kind you don't name aloud."
+Sisyphus studied his scarred palms.
+"My punishment was... repetitive.
+They wanted to teach me patience through endless labor.
+I think they succeeded, though probably not in the way they intended."

-The silence stretched between them like a taut rope.
-Finally, Daedalus set down his stylus with exaggerated care.
+The silence stretched.
+Daedalus set down his stylus with exaggerated care.

 "You must never," Daedalus said, each word precisely enunciated, "speak of divine punishment within these walls.
-The palace is fanatically devout—they'd tear apart anyone who defied the gods."
-His fingers drummed against the table's edge.
-"I need you functional, not martyred.
+The palace is fanatically devout.
 Your past stays buried."

-"And if they discover it anyway?"

-"Then we both die.
-But you'll die first, and slower."
-Daedalus picked up his stylus again, then paused.
-"Broken men build the best prisons—who better to trap hope than those who've watched their own die?"
-His laugh was hollow, brittle.
-"Keep your past buried, Sisyphus.
-Mine's staying exactly where I left it."

-The dismissal was clear, but Sisyphus felt the sting of it.
-He'd offered genuine confession—the kind of brutal honesty that had cost him everything—and received only pragmatic calculation in return.
-This man would use him, certainly, but trust?
-That was another matter entirely.
+"And yours?"

+"Mine's staying exactly where I left it."
+The dismissal was clear.

 ---